mnott/csvdb/README.md

 Do this in a command line:

-  git config --global http.proxy http://proxy:8083
+  git config --global https.proxy http://proxy:8083

 If Vagrant does not work because of your proxy, please review the proxy settings in Vagrantfile (optionally comment them out).
+Also, you'll need to install the vagrant proxy plugin:

+  vagrant plugin install vagrant-proxyconf